 The ancient philosophers tried to account for the phenomena of the universe entirely apart from God's revelation concerning it.
 Thus they reasoned in vain on the moral and the spiritual.
 Since knowledge of the origin and destiny of man and the universe is not inherent within man, the philosopher's mind could not go higher than his own experiences without God's word.
-Their famous hypotheses were nothing but suppositions and theories advanced to account for what they did not understand.
-There were conflicting schools of thought among the philosophers and most of the people drifted hungrily from one to the other in search of the so called "summum bonum," the great good, of the philosophers and failed to find it.
+Their famous hypotheses were nothing but suppositions and theories advanced to account for what they There were conflicting did not understand. schools of thought among the philosophers and most of the people drifted hungrily from one to the other in search of the so called "summum bonum," the great good, of the philosophers and failed to find it.
 After endless perambulations among these assumptions they came forth with a husk without the kernel.
 Many of Paul's converts had formerly been followers of these philosophical doctrines and stood in danger of being led away by them.

 The Athenians "spent their time in nothing else, but either to tell, or to hear some new thing" (Acts 17:21).
-Paul's profound logic on Mar's hill, worse and worse, deceiving and being deceive (2 Tim.
-3:13).
-"Let no man deceive you when he confronted the philosophers of the Epiculary words: for because of these things come the wrath of God upon the children of disobytheir philosophy.
-The Stoics prized virtue but their philosophy.

-prided themselves in their complete indifference to either happiness or grief.
+Paul's profound logic on Mar's hill, when he confronted the philosophers of the Epicureans and Stoics, unveiled the shallowness of their philosophy.
+The Stoics prized virtue but prided themselves in their complete indifference to either happiness or grief.
 How opposite to the teachings of the Christ that we should "weep with them that weep, and rejoice with them that rejoice."
 The philosophy of Epicurus was that since life was transient man should get all the sensual pleasure out of it he could.
 He valued the physical and the material.
 Christ alluded to this philosophy when he said, "After all these things do the Gentiles seek" (Matt.
 6:32), and then taught the opposite of it, "But seek ye first the kingdom of God, and his righteousness" (Matt.
 6:33).
 Paul reasons that if the resurrection of the dead, which is a foundation principle of Christianity, be not true then we may as well follow the Epicurean philosophy, and he sums it up in these words, "Let us eat and drink; for tomorrow we die" (1 Cor.
 15:32).